Group B streptococcal (GBS) disease is a bacterial infection.

 This following information covers GBS in pregnant women and their babies.

-Newborn babies can become infected with GBS in three ways:
+Newborn babies can become infected with GBS in 3 ways:

 Vaginal Bacteria Spreading to Fetus